Consent for Women’s Hormone Optimization Program

 Local vaginal estrogen cream only does not absorb systemically and does not need opposing progesterone to protect endometrium.

-In individuals with an intact uterus, progesterone or a progestogen is required when systemic estrogen is used to reduce the risk of endometrial hyperplasia and endometrial cancer.
+In individuals with an intact uterus, progesterone is required when systemic estrogen is used to reduce the risk of endometrial hyperplasia and endometrial cancer.
+For women without a uterus, progesterone is still recommended.

 Options include: